Image Description for Amazon EC2

 </type>

-Cloud init is a service which runs at boot time and allows to customize the system by activating one ore more cloud init modules.
-For Amazon EC2 the following configuration file /etc/cloud/cloud.cfg needs to be provided as part of the overlay files in your KIWI NG image description
+Cloud-init is a service that runs at boot time and allows you to customize the system by activating one or more cloud-init modules.
+For Amazon EC2, the following configuration file, /etc/cloud/cloud.cfg, needs to be provided as part of the overlay files in your KIWI NG image description:

 users: